Nette Documentation Preview

 Absolutely.
 The Nette DI Container is part of Nette, but is designed as a standalone library that can be used independently of other parts of the framework.
 Just install it using Composer, create a configuration file defining your services, and then use a few lines of PHP code to create the DI container.
 And you can immediately start taking advantage of Dependency Injection in your projects.

-The Nette DI Container chapter describes what a specific use case looks like, including the code.
+The chapter on Nette DI Container describes a specific use case with code examples.

 Why is the configuration in NEON files?

 NEON is a simple and easily readable configuration language developed within Nette for setting up applications, services, and their dependencies.
 Compared to JSON or YAML, it offers much more intuitive and flexible options for this purpose.
-In NEON, you can naturally describe bindings that would not be possible to write in Symfony & YAML either at all or only through a complex description.
+In NEON, you can naturally describe service definitions and relationships that would be difficult or impossible to express as clearly in JSON or YAML.

 Does parsing NEON files slow down the application?

 This is how it works in a production environment.
 During development, NEON files are parsed every time their content changes, ensuring that the developer always has an up-to-date DI container.
-As mentioned earlier, the actual parsing is a matter of an instant.
+As mentioned, the parsing itself is very fast.

 How do I access the parameters from the configuration file in my class?

 Keep in mind Rule #1: Let It Be Passed to You.
-If a class requires information from a configuration file, we don't need to figure out how to access that information; instead, we simply ask for it – for example, through the class constructor.
-And we perform the passing in the configuration file.
+If a class needs information from the configuration file, don't try to figure out how the class can fetch it.
+Instead, simply request it, for example, via the class constructor.
+Then, provide this value in the configuration file.

 In this example, %myParameter% is a placeholder for the value of the myParameter parameter, which will be passed to the MyClass constructor: